digitalocean/container-blueprints/DOKS-CI-CD/README.md

 The `DOKS-CI-CD/assets/manifests/tekton/` folder structure is explained below:

-- `configs` - contains configuration files for the secret and configmap generators used in the kustomization file.
+- `configs`: Contains configuration files for the secret and configmap generators used in the kustomization file.
 This folder is further broken into:
-  - `argocd` - contains ArgoCD configurations and secrets.
+  - `argocd`: Contains ArgoCD configurations and secrets.
   - `docker` - contains the registry configuration file used to push images to the DigitalOcean Docker registry.
-  - `github` - contains your PAT (Personal Access Token) credentials.
+  - `github`: Contains your PAT (Personal Access Token) credentials.
-- `eventing` - contains all manifest files required to configure Knative Eventing to trigger the Tekton CI/CD pipeline.
+- `eventing`: Contains all manifest files required to configure Knative Eventing to trigger the Tekton CI/CD pipeline.
 Following manifests are present here:
-  - `tekton-ci-cd-github-source.yaml` - configures the `GitHubSource` CRD used in this tutorial (in-depth explanations can be found inside).
+  - `tekton-ci-cd-github-source.yaml`: Configures the `GitHubSource` CRD used in this tutorial (in-depth explanations can be found inside).
-  - `tekton-ci-cd-channel-subscribers.yaml` - this is optional and not being used by the kustomization from this tutorial.
+  - `tekton-ci-cd-channel-subscribers.yaml`: This is optional and not being used by the kustomization from this tutorial.
 Provided as an example for how to use Knative Eventing subscriptions feature.
-  - `tekton-ci-cd-channel.yaml` - this is optional and not being used by the kustomization from this tutorial.
+  - `tekton-ci-cd-channel.yaml` - This is optional and not being used by the kustomization from this tutorial.
 Provided as an example for how to use Knative Eventing channels feature.
-- `pipelines` - contains configuration files for the Tekton CI/CD Pipeline used in this tutorial.
+- `pipelines`: Contains configuration files for the Tekton CI/CD Pipeline used in this tutorial.
 Following manifests are present here:
-  - `tekton-argocd-build-deploy.yaml` - contains the definition for the CI/CD pipeline (in-depth explanations can be found inside).
+  - `tekton-argocd-build-deploy.yaml`: Contains the definition for the CI/CD pipeline (in-depth explanations can be found inside).
-- `tasks` - contains configuration files for custom Tekton Tasks used in this tutorial.
+- `tasks`: Contains configuration files for custom Tekton Tasks used in this tutorial.
 Following manifests are present here:
-  - `argocd-task-create-app.yaml` - defines the Argo CD task for creating new applications.
+  - `argocd-task-create-app.yaml`: Defines the Argo CD task for creating new applications.
-- `triggers` - contains configuration files for the Tekton Triggers used in this tutorial.
+- `triggers`: Contains configuration files for the Tekton Triggers used in this tutorial.
 Following manifests are present here:
   - `rbac.yaml` - defines the service account and required role bindings used by the Tekton EventListener from this tutorial.
 This is required by the EventListener to instantiate resources, such as the Tekton CI/CD pipeline.
   - `tekton-argocd-build-deploy-event-listener.yaml` - contains the definition for the Tekton EventListener used this tutorial (in-depth explanations can be found inside).
-  - `tekton-argocd-build-deploy-trigger-binding.yaml` - contains the definition for the Tekton TriggerBinding used this tutorial (in-depth explanations can be found inside).
+  - `tekton-argocd-build-deploy-trigger-binding.yaml`: Contains the definition for the Tekton TriggerBinding used this tutorial (in-depth explanations can be found inside).
-  - `tekton-argocd-build-deploy-trigger-template.yaml` - contains the definition for the Tekton TriggerTemplate used this tutorial (in-depth explanations can be found inside).
+  - `tekton-argocd-build-deploy-trigger-template.yaml`: Contains the definition for the Tekton TriggerTemplate used this tutorial (in-depth explanations can be found inside).
-- `kustomization.yaml` - this is the main kustomization file (in-depth explanations can be found inside).
+- `kustomization.yaml`: This is the main kustomization file (in-depth explanations can be found inside).

 **Note:** The `configs` folder used by Kustomize contains sensitive data.
 Use a `.gitignore` file to exclude commiting those files in your Git repository.